prisma-labs/graphql-framework-experiment/docs/references/components.md

 ### About {docsify-ignore}

 Many applications need to persist data, but doing so often brings on more complexity.
-Deployments are harder, accurate local development environments are more involved, integration tests become more complex to write and slower, ... and so on. `nexus-future` tackles this complexity by standardizing a database driver system that makes it possible to integrate database workflows seamlessly into your project.
+Deployments are harder, accurate local development environments are more involved, integration tests become more complex to write and slower, ... and so on. `nexus` tackles this complexity by standardizing a database driver system that makes it possible to integrate database workflows seamlessly into your project.

 ### Features {docsify-ignore}